 In the past, AARP "endorsed" reasonably priced long term care policies underwritten by Met Life and Genworth.
 Today AARP is "endorsing" a long term care insurance policy that is not even remotely competitive which is problematic due to the sheer size of AARP membership.

 As part of their sales process, the New York Life agents will attempt to have you believe this AARP endorsement means something positive (it means zilch).
 Unfortunately, AARP members may "trust" this endorsement and this is the greatest shame of this marketing arrangement.
-Of course if AARP should ever be called to the carpet on this expensive policy AARP may state that it is just endorsing the company New York Life and the wide range of "Long Term Care Options" the New York Life agent may wish to discuss, whether it is this NYL Secure Care traditional LTC policy, the New York Life Asset Preserver hybrid whole life policy with LTC rider, New York Life annuities, or any other insurance planning product.
+Of course if AARP should ever be called to the carpet on this expensive policy AARP may state that it is just endorsing the company New York Life and the wide range of "Long Term Care Options" the New York Life agent may wish to discuss, whether it is this NYL Secure Care traditional LTC policy, the New York Life Asset Flex life insurance policy with LTC benefits rider, New York Life annuities, or any other insurance planning product.

 Unfortunately, this long term care insurance policy New York Life and AARP are pitching to the public is an awful value for consumers today.
 There are too many other highly regarded policies at much lower premiums for consumers to ignore.

 Unfortunately, your New York Life agent will never tell you much better long term care insurance options exist with numerous underwriters.

 Receive unbiased and objective long term care insurance advice